 - Your lender might require it.
 Check your loan terms and make sure you're covered if needed.

-- If you have a large loan or long-term financing, chances that you'll owe more than your vehicle's worth are higher.
+- If you have a large loan or long-term financing, chances you'll owe more than your vehicle's worth are higher.

 Negative equity is another term for when you owe more than your vehicle's current value.
-And yes, negative equity is covered by Gap Coverage.
+And yes, negative equity is covered by gap coverage.